schleuder/schleuder/README.md

   This creates neccessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.

+For further information on setup and configuration please read <https://schleuder.nadir.org/docs/#setup>.

 Command line usage
 -----------------